kreshnikxhangolli/kreshnikxhangolli.github.io/_posts/2017-04-21-Rmarkdown_analysis_report.md

 -----------------------------

 Plots were build by using `ggplot2` package and the display of multiple plots was done with `gridExtra` package.
-Different bin sizes were used to calculate $E(Y|S)$.
+Different bin sizes were used to calculate E(Y\|S).
 To make code reusable we created a function that would take a bin width, y variable and y axis label as input and would return the desired plot as output.
 The y axis label is required mainly for better aesthetics.
-A list of was created by applying `base::lapply` to function `visual\_inspection` on an input vector of bin widths and the respective inputs for y variable and y axis label.
-Iteration was possible through `standard evaluation` of `ggplot2`, i.e `aes\_string`.
+A list of was created by applying `base::lapply` to function `visual_inspection` on an input vector of bin widths and the respective inputs for y variable and y axis label.
+Iteration was possible through `standard evaluation` of `ggplot2`, i.e `aes_string`.

 ``` r
 visual_inspection <- function(bin_input, y_input, y_label_input){